Sunday, 23 August 2026The Press BoxSign in

 From the founder

-I started Good News England because the UK news cycle had become almost entirely bad news, and the local stories that actually shape your week — the school that opened, the charity that hit its target, the person who did the unreasonable, generous thing — were being squeezed out of the feed.
+I started Good News England to give the local stories that actually shape your week, the school that opened, the charity that hit its target, the person who did the unreasonable, generous thing, the room and the readership they deserve.

 The hard part of building it wasn’t the technology.
 It was the writers.
 Local good news happens everywhere; finding the people to tell it well is the bottleneck.

 The Press Box exists to fix that bottleneck for me, and to fix the “nowhere to start” problem for you.
-The 100 founder seats, the four channels, the open disclosure, the sliding bonus — none of that is normal.
-Mainstream news doesn’t share its success with the writers who do the work.
-We will — for as long as we’re running, and in good faith.
+The 100 founder seats, the four channels, the open disclosure, the sliding bonus, none of that is normal.
+We share our success with the writers who do the work, and we always will, for as long as we’re running, and in good faith.

 You’ll be part of building something British journalism hasn’t tried in a generation.